Mass shootings in America are a serious problem -- and these 9 charts show just why

 - in the same general time and location

-That averages to 7.5 mass shootings a week.
+That averages to almost 7 mass shootings a week.

 Under the narrowest definition ...